duck624/DoAnIE105/README.md

 ### How to run

-#### 1. Basic Training under Federated Learning:
+#### 1. Basic Training under Federated Learning

 The basic command to run our repository is in `run.sh`.
 We provide two models, AlexNet and ResNet, based on the above two data sets.

 During model training, the Membership Disclosure Measure (MDM) information, i.e., **data loss, cosine similarity and gradient norm**, is saved for subsequent attack implementation.

-#### 2. Attacks:
+#### 2. Attacks

 We conducted a comprehensive comparison of our methods, **FedMIA-I** and **FedMIA-II**, against six baseline attack methods: Blackbox-Loss[1], Grad-Cosine[2], Grad-Norm[3], Loss-Series[4], Avg-Cosine[2], and Grad-Diff[2].
 FedMIA-I is utilizes the model loss measurement, while FedMIA-II employs the Grad-Cosine measurement.